ninjuh1124/CDF-Live/README.md

 * ~~Some~~ A lot of comment faces are missing
 * Specific markdown syntax is not parsed: superscript
 * No easy way of listening for comment edits
-* Still no mobile support (looking into React Native)
+* Server error when accessing from mobile network

 ## "Future" Plans: